CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has good completeness with clear 'what' and 'when' clauses, which is its strongest aspect.
-However, the actions described are somewhat vague ('improve' rather than specific concrete actions), and the trigger terms, while relevant, could overlap with debugging or CI/CD skills.
-The description would benefit from more specific actions and more distinctive terminology.
+The description does well at answering both 'what' and 'when' with explicit trigger clauses, which is its strongest aspect.
+However, the actions described are somewhat vague ('improve' rather than specific concrete actions), and the trigger terms, while relevant, could be broader to capture more natural user phrasings.
+The skill's niche as a post-incident improvement tool could be more distinctly articulated to reduce overlap with debugging or CI/CD skills.

 Suggestions

-Replace vague verbs like 'improve' with concrete actions such as 'update skill definitions', 'refactor hook logic', 'add error handling to scripts', or 'document failure patterns'.
+Replace vague verbs like 'improve' with specific concrete actions such as 'refactor error handling', 'add retry logic', 'update configuration', or 'document failure modes'.

 DimensionReasoningScore